50 South Sixth

 50 South Sixth is a 404-ft (123 m) high-rise office building in Minneapolis, Minnesota.
 It was completed in 2001 and has 30 floors.
 It is the 18th-tallest building in the city.
 A skyway connects this building to the 15 Building, Renaissance Square, Minneapolis City Center, and Gaviidae Common.
 The Minnesota Law Center once occupied this site.
-The 689482 sqft Class A office tower is managed by Newmark Knight Frank.
+The 689482 sqft Class A office tower is managed by Transwestern.